Lallethu/file-title-linter/readme.md

 2. Open the folder that contains the desired folder: `cd your-parent-folder`
 3. Verify that the script is in the same folder as the desired folder: `ls`

-NB: Be sure to have PHP install on your machine!
+NB: Be sure to have PHP installed on your machine!

 ```bash
 .../your-parent-folder